Tutopiya Logo

 Key takeaways

-• The word equation: carbon dioxide + water → glucose + oxygen (in the presence of light and chlorophyll).
+• Word equation: carbon dioxide + water → glucose + oxygen (in the presence of light and chlorophyll).

-• Glucose is used for respiration, converted to starch for storage, or built into cellulose, fats and proteins.
+• Glucose is used for respiration, converted to starch for storage, or built into cellulose for cell walls.

 What is photosynthesis in Cambridge IGCSE Biology?

-Read the full explanation, diagrams and worked examples on Tutopiya’s Photosynthesis subtopic page before you attempt questions.
+You can read the full explanation, worked examples and notes on Tutopiya’s Photosynthesis subtopic page before you attempt questions.

 The core ideas you must master